On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

-Since $G_1$ is bipartite and 4-regular, we can color by Theorem \ref{bipartite edge coloring} the edges of $G_1$ with four colors such that no two incident edges have the same color.
-Now, we color every vertex with degree one of the graph $S$, namely $w_1, w_2, w_7$ and $w_8$, with one of the four colors such that each color is used once.
-Next, we want to construct a graph $G_S$ with the vertex set $\{v_0,\dots,v_{10s-1}\}$.
-For simplicity we consider in the following all indices modulo $10s$.
-For the construction we replace every vertex of $G_1$ by a copy of $S$ such that the vertices $w_0,\dots, w_9$ of each copy of $S$ is mapped to $v_{10h}, \dots, v_{10h+9}$ in this order for some $h\in \Z$.
-For every edge $\{u,v\}\in E(G_1)$ we connect the two vertices with the color of $\{u,v\}$ in the corresponding copies of $S$ (Figure \ref{12g1construction} and Figure \ref{12gSconstruction}).
-The 4-edge coloring and 4-regularity ensures that this procedure is well defined and every vertex of $G_S$ has degree 2.
+Next, we construct a graph $G_S$ with the vertex set $V(G_S)=\{v_0,\dots,v_{10s-1}\}$.
+For simplicity, we consider in the following all indices modulo $10s$.
+To construct $G_S$ we replace every vertex of $G$ by a copy of $S$.
+In each copy of $S$, the vertices $w_0,\dots, w_9$ are mapped to $v_{10h}, \dots, v_{10h+9}$ in this order for some unique $h\in \Z$, which we refer to as a \emph{block}.
+For every edge $\{u,v\}\in E(G)$, we connect two vertices with degree 1 in each of the corresponding blocks (Figure \ref{12g1construction} and Figure \ref{12gSconstruction}).
+The 4-regularity of $G$ ensures that this procedure can be carried out so that every vertex in $G_S$ has degree 2.